Blog

 • Would this disrupt payroll or inventory purchases?

-Compliance And Operational Risk Management
+Compliance and Operational Risk Management

-Payment Security And PCI DSS Compliance
+Payment Security and PCI DSS Compliance

-From an insurance perspective, it matters because:
+From an insurance perspective:

-• Poor payment security increases the likelihood of cyber losses
+• Poor payment security increases cyber risk

 • Noncompliance can complicate claims or underwriting

-Privacy Laws And Consumer Data Obligations
+Privacy Laws and Consumer Data Obligations

 Key considerations include:

-From an insurance standpoint, privacy compliance affects cyber risk severity and regulatory exposure.
-Gaps can increase legal costs and regulatory scrutiny after an incident.
+Compliance gaps can increase legal costs and regulatory scrutiny after an incident.

-Subscription And Automatic Renewal Compliance
+Subscription and Automatic Renewal Compliance

-Why this matters for insurance:
+Why this matters:

 • Claims may involve legal defense and reputational harm

-Advertising, Marketing, And Consumer Protection Rules
+Advertising, Marketing, and Consumer Protection Rules

 Risk areas include:

-• Misleading promotions or pricing disclosures
+• Misleading promotions or disclosures

-• Unsupported product or performance claims
+• Unsupported product claims

-• Influencer and affiliate marketing compliance
+• Influencer and affiliate compliance

-• Accessibility-related claims tied to ecommerce websites
+• Accessibility-related website claims

 Operational Controls That Support Compliance

-• Employee training on phishing, fraud, and data access
+• Employee training on phishing and fraud

-• Vendor due diligence and contract reviews
+• Vendor due diligence and contract review

-• Quality control and product documentation
+• Product quality control and documentation

-• Clear customer communication and escalation paths
+• Clear customer communication processes

 Why Compliance Matters Beyond Regulation

-Strong compliance doesn’t just reduce legal risk.
-It can:
+Strong compliance can:

 • Improve insurance pricing and availability